The 10-point winter fleet preparation checklist

 For those who work in road clearing, test to make sure all your plows and your load bearing mechanisms are working properly.
 Catching any problems early will help your fleet be ready to hit the road during the first snow of the year.

 Bonus tip: Managing EVs in the winter

-If you have electric vehicles in your fleet or are just curious about how EVs operate in the winter months, follow these links to learn more about the effects of temperature on range and read about specific tips for driving electric vehicles in cold climates.
+If you have electric vehicles in your fleet or are just curious about how EVs operate in the winter months, follow these links to learn more about the effects of temperature on range.

 Operating fleets in the winter presents its own set of challenges outside of the regular requirements for fleets.
 However, preparing in advance, completing preemptive maintenance and regularly checking your vehicles can help to make your operations run more smoothly.
 On top of that, starting preparations early can help to jumpstart your operations when the first snow hits so you don’t miss a beat.